 Staying Safe on Wildlife Viewing Activities

-Parks and reserves are generally very safe places to visit – always follow your guide’s instructions.
-Always remember that all animals in parks and reserves are wild and, when on a self-drive safari, only leave your car where it has been designated as safe to do so.
+Parks and reserves are generally very safe places to visit – just be sure to follow your guide’s instructions.
+Always remember that all animals in these areas are wild, and if you’re on a self-drive safari, only leave your vehicle in areas where it has been designated as safe to do so.
 For additional tips:

 Staying Safe in Cities & Towns